anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 {% endhighlight %}

-Then the `__add__` function of the *Variable x* will be called. *z* will have *x* and *y* as it's previous variables and it's value will be `x.value + y.value`.
+Then the `__add__` function of the *Variable x* will be called. *z* will have *x* and *y* as it's previous variables and its value will be `x.value + y.value`.

 The fun part is the `backward` function.
-This function will calculate the derivative for all variables that's a part of the computation graph and has the attribute `requires_grad`.
+This function will calculate the derivative for all variables that are a part of the computation graph and has the attribute `requires_grad`.

 Let's go through this function step-by-step for the `(x**2 + 3)**2 + y`.